SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/net/index.md

 * `OTEL_SERVICE_NAME=SERVICE_NAME` - configure the service name.
 Ensure the string value represents its business logic, such as "FinanceServiceCall".
 This will appear as a tracing service name in Sumo Logic.
 * `OTEL_RESOURCE_ATTRIBUTES=application=APPLICATION_NAME` - configure the application name.
 This will appear as a tracing application name in Sumo Logic.
 Additional attributes can be added here as comma separated key=value pairs.

-## How to instrument your ASP.NET application?
+## How to instrument your ASP.NET application

 Instrumentation of the .NET application requires a little more effort but is still simple.